marcovargas74/m74-val-cpf-cnpj/README.md

 </p>

-- Go Bank Transfer is a simple API for some banking routines, such as creating accounts, listing accounts, listing balance for a specific account, transfers between accounts and listing transfers.
+- Go Valid CPF and CNPJ is a simple CPF and CNPJ number validator.
+It also has a CRUD.

 ## Requirements/dependencies
+- GO
 - Docker
 - Docker-compose
-- MySQL must be install in same machine or Network of the api-bank(bank-api will be conect at 127.0.0.1:3037)
+- MongoDB

 ## Getting Started